zwotzie/Raspberry-Motion-OpenCV/README.md

-# Welcome to My New Project
+# Welcome To Which Cat Is There Eating
-The purpose of this project is to analyze the eating habits of our cats.
+The purpose of this project is to analyze the eating habits of our cats - or a mouse.

 ## Status of the Project
 Right now, I'm fine-tuning motion.
 Motion is responsible for taking pictures when something moves in the camera.
 In reality, I do this in MotionEye because it's easier and there's a GUI where I can see.

+Not sure if motion areas are quit good enough to train a tensorflow model.
+We will see.

 ## Hardware
 - Raspberry Pi 3B+